-According to the U.S. Bureau of Labor Statistics' 2018-19 Occupational Outlook Handbook, the median national annual salary for environmental engineering technicians is $49,170; for civil engineering technicians, $49,080; and for industrial engineering technicians, $53,330.
+According to the U.S. Bureau of Labor Statistics' 2022 Occupational Employment Statistics, the median national annual salary for engineering technologists is $65,520.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 33% of all engineering technicians are electrical and electronic engineering technicians.
 They help design, develop, test and produce communication or navigational equipment, medical devices, and computer systems, as well as other electrical or electronic equipment.

 Many engineering technology programs began in the 1940s, around World War II, due to the need for improved development of military equipment and technology such as radar location and navigation systems.